Step by Step Summary of CCP Application Process

 - If the wait list candidate wants to take the exam, they must accept the offer to sit for the exam within 3 days of notification and pay for the exam fee within 7 days after accepting the offer to sit for the exam.

-Requests to defer taking the exam in must be received, in writing or via phone call, by June 1, of the examination year.
+Requests to defer taking the exam in must be received, in writing, by June 1 of the examination year.
 Confirmation of postponement will be sent via email.
 People deferring may take the next available exam without having to re-apply; no additional application payment is required.
 Requests for deferrals after June 1st will incur a $125 fee.
 People may elect to defer up to one year past the year they were accepted only.
 After one year, if they do not take the exam they elected to defer, they must reapply for future exams.
-For example, if a person is accepted to take the 2020 exam they can elect to defer to the 2021 exam.
-If they chose not to take the 2021 exam, they would need to reapply for any future exams after that.
+For example, if a person is accepted to take the 2023 exam they can elect to defer to the 2024 exam.
+If they chose not to take the 2024 exam, they would need to reapply for any future exams after that.

 Those who pass the exam will be mailed a notification letter, ACS CCP® certificate, pin and patch, but not the actual exam score.
 Those failing to pass the exam will be mailed a Diagnostic Report that highlights topic areas from the exam in which the scores were low.
 Those who fail the exam are encouraged to review the report and develop a study plan to improve knowledge in the areas of weakness identified.
 Candidates who fail the exam should understand that further study and preparation, and possibly experience, is necessary before retaking and ultimately passing the exam.